Summer Work

 While there is no formal summer work for students entering First Grade, PBDA encourages you to take time each day to practice “academic activities” with your child.
 A little bit goes a long way!

-Summer Reading & Writing: Reading for 20-30 minutes a day can greatly improve fluency and comprehension.
+Reading for 15-20 minutes a day can greatly improve fluency and comprehension.
 This can be a time for independent reading or shared reading between you and your child.
-Below you will find a list of recommended books as well as additional reading resources.
+Your child may also want to keep a summer journal.

-- Optional Math Workbook: Summer Solutions Standards-Based Math K
+Optional Math Workbook:

 Rising Second Grade

-Summer Reading & Writing: Reading for 20-30 minutes a day can greatly improve fluency and comprehension.
+Reading for 20-30 minutes a day can greatly improve fluency and comprehension.
 This can be a time for independent reading or shared reading between you and your child.
-Below you will find a list of recommended books as well as additional reading resources.
+Your child may also want to keep a summer journal.

 Rising Third Grade

-Summer Reading & Writing: Reading for 20-30 minutes a day can greatly improve fluency and comprehension.
+Reading for 30 minutes a day can greatly improve fluency and comprehension.
 This can be a time for independent reading or shared reading between you and your child.
-Below you will find a list of recommended books as well as additional reading resources.
+Your child may also want to keep a summer journal.

 Rising Fourth Grade

-Summer Reading: Students entering 4th Grade should explore all of the options in finding books that excite their interests and passions for reading.
+Students entering 4th Grade should explore all of the options in finding books that excite their interests and passions for reading.
 Students will read at least two books.
 Selected books should be on or above grade level.
 In September, we will share what we have read over the summer and respond through writing assignments in English class.

-Summer Math: The Summer Solutions workbook is designed to help a student retain and reinforce concepts covered in the grade level just completed.
+The Summer Solutions workbook is designed to help a student retain and reinforce concepts covered in the grade level just completed.
 To receive the best benefits from the summer work, it is recommended that the student do three pages a week over a ten-week period during the summer.
 To do the book all at the beginning of the summer or all at the end defeats the purpose of the review.
 Each book has Help Pages and Answers at the back of the book.
 Students should do their best, circling unfamiliar problems and move on.
 If more space is needed to show thorough work than the space provided, extra paper is recommended.

 Rising Fifth Grade

-Summer Reading: Students entering 5th Grade should explore all of the options in finding books that excite their interests and passions for reading.
+Students entering 5th Grade should explore all of the options in finding books that excite their interests and passions for reading.
 Students will read at least two books.
 Selected books should be on or above grade level.
 In September, we will share what we have read over the summer and respond through writing assignments in English class.

-Summer Math: The Summer Solutions workbook is designed to help a student retain and reinforce concepts covered in the grade level just completed.
+The Summer Solutions workbook is designed to help a student retain and reinforce concepts covered in the grade level just completed.
 To receive the best benefits from the summer work, it is recommended that the student do three pages a week over a ten-week period during the summer.
 To do the book all at the beginning of the summer or all at the end defeats the purpose of the review.
 Each book has Help Pages and Answers at the back of the book.
 Students should do their best, circling unfamiliar problems and move on.
 If more space is needed to show thorough work than the space provided, extra paper is recommended.

 Rising Sixth Grade